CScodeSS/Single-module-identifiability-with-partial-excitation-and-measurement/README.md

 # Single-module-identifiability-with-partial-excitation-and-measurement

-These Matlab functions are created on Matlab 2021a and are the implementations of the results in [1]
+These Matlab functions are created on Matlab 2021a and may not work for older versions of Matlab.

+They are the implementations of the results in [1].
 Examples of how to use these functions can be found in the two main files.

 To run these functions, the ‘PowerSet’ function in [2] is also needed.

 [1]  Shengling Shi, Xiaodong Cheng, and Paul M. J. Van den Hof.
 "Single module identifiability in linear dynamic networks with partial excitation and measurement." arXiv preprint arXiv:2012.11414 (2020).